What is betta flaring all about?

 Once your betta feels secure and at home, he should stop flaring at you.

-Until your betta gets used to you carrying out tank maintenance, cleaning, etc., he will probably view your hands and the aquarium vacuum cleaner as huge predators, invading his territory!
-So, don’t be surprised if your pet flares at you.
+Until your betta gets used to you carrying out tank maintenance, cleaning, etc., he will probably view your hands and the aquarium vacuum cleaner as huge predators, invading his territory.
+So, don’t be surprised if your pet flares at you initially.

 Once he has become accustomed to your weekly presence in and around his tank, your betta will most likely be more curious than alarmed.